DinaTaklit/FlowersClassifierPytorch/README.md

-# AI Programming with Python Project
+# AI Programming with Python Nanodgree Project

-Project code for Udacity's AI Programming with Python Nanodegree program.
-In this project, students first develop code for an image classifier built with PyTorch, then convert it into a command line application.
+- Developed an image classifier with PyTorch using transfer leaning.
+- Converted the classifier inot a command line application.